 Once I understood the five levels, I began to recognize them everywhere.
 They were evident in the families we encountered socially, professionally, in the homeschooling community, and at church.
 I realized that they had subconsciously affected how we interacted with other families, drawing us naturally toward some more than others.
 Now, working in a public school setting, I see how the different approaches determine what resources parents seek out for their kids, how they respond to disciplinary issues, and how they act on the sidelines at a soccer game.

-Since this information intrigued me so much, I’ve decided to share a brief synopsis of each of the levels with you guys over the next five days.
-There is a lot to say about each one that I won’t have time and space to cover here but, by the end of the week, I think it can serve you sort of like the map at the mall.
+Since this information intrigued me so much, I’ve decided to share a brief synopsis of each of the levels with you guys as I have the opportunity.
+There is a lot to say about each one that I won’t have time and space to cover here but I think it can serve you sort of like the map at the mall.
 Once you find the star that says “You are here” you can see how to quit going in a circle and start heading in the right direction.

 Before we start, I’ll offer a few caveats: